canalplus/rx-player/doc/api/Track_Selection/setAudioTrack.md

 ### Setting the audio track as soon as possible

-It is possible to set the audio track before any other is chosen for that Period, by reacting to the `newAvailablePeriods` event:
+If you want to set an audio track as soon as possible, for example to choose an initial audio track before any other one had time to be loaded, you can perform the `setAudioTrack` call on the `newAvailablePeriods` event:
 ```js
 rxPlayer.addEventListener("newAvailablePeriods", (periods) => {
   for (const period of periods) {